 An official custom multicolor council shoulder patch (CSP) is designed for each council and embodies local tradition for all members of the council.
 The name of exactly one local council must appear on all CSPs.
 Initials may not substitute for the council name; city and state may not substitute for the council name.
 Special designs identifying a unit, community, or district are not permitted.
 Temporary designs identifying an event or activity are discouraged, to avoid detracting from the heritage of the official design.
 However, consistent with local council governance and policies, temporary designs may be issued.
-All CSPs shall approximate one of the shapes shown below, and fit completely within a 5-inch x 2/4-inch area.
+A temporary CSP should only be worn for a fixed period of time to celebrate the special purpose it represents, and under no circumstances longer than one year.
+All CSPs shall approximate one of the shapes shown below, and fit completely within a 5-inch x 21/4-inch area.
 Only CSPs may be of the defined size and shape for CSPs.
 Patches, emblems, and other insignia that resemble the size and shape of a CSP are not permitted.